janwilmake/universal-mcp-oauth/mcpidp-completions/README.md

 # TODO

+🤔 Design it so people can also just use anyones hosted version!
+If they want different oauth, self host.
+If not, fine!
+This is mega-powerful.

 🤔 Is this the right abstraction, or is it more useful to have a separate resource idp (maybe even protocol agnostic, just oauth2.1) and then automatically provide and keep up-to-date the access tokens before calling the MCP endpoint?

 - Create a way for users to manage their logged in MCPs so they can also re-scope it (not part of the middleware though, just provide as easy documented APIs)